Holidays

 Travelling via Kathmandu, the adventure begins with a flight across the Himalaya to Paro.
 We'll stretch our legs with a walk up to the incredible cliff-hanging Tigers’ Nest monastery, and enjoy an archery display (Bhutan's national sport), before driving eastwards to the quieter, central district of Bumthang.
 The valleys of Bumthang are famous for their unspoilt beauty and the area contains several important monasteries.
 Here we will also enjoy an excursion to the remote Tang Valley, where we can witness an elaborate drum ceremony at the Pemachiling Nunnery.
 Leaving Bumthang we make our way back towards the west on one of the world’s most scenic roads.
 Crossing high passes bedecked with multicoloured prayer flags and in the company of grazing yaks, we can enjoy panoramic views of the snow-capped Himalaya.
 En route to the capital Thimphu we will stop overnight at Gantey in the Phobjika Valley, the overwinter home of the rare black-necked cranes, and in Punakha where the impressive Dzong was once served as the winter capital.
 We end with sightseeing in the capital of Thimphu before flying back to Kathmandu.

-Please note also that the dates of Bhutanese festivals are tentative and can be changed at any time.
+Please note that the dates of Bhutanese festivals are tentative and can be changed at any time.

 BOOK EARLY for BHUTAN!
 With only two airlines operating flights into Paro from Kathmandu, seats are limited and in high demand.
 Book early to guarantee your place on your chosen departure.
 We strongly advise booking a year in advance where possible.